BRSweagle/validators/README.md

 ## Output

-The output is the result of the logic and must be a boolean (true / false).
+Since Sweagle 2.23 (December 2018), the output is the result of the logic is no more a simple boolean (true/false), it must be a json structure in the format below:
+{"result":true/false, "description":"result description message"}

 It is best practice to apply proper error handling.
 The parserLogic execution will automatically stop long running javaScript processes (30 seconds).